 Is the Gravity in Space lesser than the Gravity on Earth?

 The force of gravity acting on the astronaut in space is certainly lesser than the gravity on Earth’s surface.
 But it is not small enough to account for a drastic reduction in weight.
 Let us consider the space station to orbit at an altitude of approximately 400 km above the Earth’s surface, then the value of g at that location will be reduced from 9.8 m/s2 to approximately 8.7 m/s2.
 While it certainly reduces weight, it does not account for the absolutely weightless sensations that astronauts experience.
-Their absolutely weightless sensations are because of the absence of surface to support them as they are free-falling towards the Earth.
+Their absolutely weightless sensations are because of the absence of a surface to support them as they are free-falling towards the Earth.

 Stay tuned to BYJU’S and FALL IN LOVE WITH LEARNING!